Healthy Homes Assessment Tamatea

 Tamatea Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Tamatea and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement in all Tamatea and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate the compliance with the Healthy Homes Standard that apply or will be in force during the tenure of their rental properties.
+• Property managers and landlords must keep records to demonstrate the conformance to each Healthy Homes Standard that apply or will apply throughout the tenancy period of an apartment rental.

-• Private landlords and property managers are required to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords must ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a renewal, new or a change in Tenancy.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

-• All households let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes